jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_ARGUMENTS_NAME_showCommandHelp='commands?...'
 CMD_ARGUMENTS_NAME_this='commands?...'
 CMD_COMMANDS_DESCRIPTION_this='Show the help this program or of a specific command.'
-CMD_COMMANDS_MENU_BODY=$'help                  \tShow the help this program or of a specific command.\nself build            \tRe-build the menu of valet from your commands.\nself test             \tTest your valet custom commands.\nself update           \tUpdate valet using the latest release on GitHub.'
 CMD_COMMANDS_NAME_this='help'
 CMD_COMMAND_selfBuild='self build'
 CMD_COMMAND_selfConfig='self config'
-CMD_COMMAND_selfDownloadBinaries='self download-binaries'
 CMD_COMMAND_selfMock1='self mock1'
 CMD_COMMAND_selfMock2='self mock2'
 CMD_COMMAND_selfMock3='self mock3'